 Search values have built-in type checking

-When a user enters a search term it will be automatically coerced into each field type the term is being searched against.
-Currently supported types:
+When a user enters a search term it will be automatically coerced into the type of the term is being searched against.
+Currently supported search field types:

 Simple User Search